Braves vs. Phillies Player Props Betting Odds

 Bohm Stats

-- Bohm has 48 hits with eight doubles, five home runs, 14 walks and 35 RBI.
+- Bohm has eight doubles, six home runs, 14 walks and 37 RBI (50 total hits).
 He's also stolen two bases.

 Bohm Recent Games